Pet Insurance Report 2020: Protect your pet with the right research

 - Avoid poor quality policies.
 Cover to look out for in a pet insurance policy includes dental, CT and MRI scans, hip surgery and replacement, tick paralysis and emergency boarding.

 - Check out the 2020 Mozo Experts Choice Award winners for Pet Insurance!
-This year our research experts assessed a whopping 133 pet insurance policies from 31 different insurers, to determine which ones were worthy of either an Exceptional Quality or Exceptional Value award.
+This year our research experts assessed a whopping 133 pet insurance policies from 31 different insurance providers, to determine which ones were worthy of either an Exceptional Quality or Exceptional Value award.

 Have a read of our guide to getting pet insurance in 2020, for more information on what to look out for when insuring your cat or dog.